My PROVEN Tips to Grow Natural Hair Fast & Healthy – 4C African Hair

-The best way you can ensure your hair is protected is to wear it in a protective style such braids or twists.
-This will ensure that the right amount of moisture will stay locked in your hair, to keep your afro hair healthy, moisturised and frizz free.
+The best way you can ensure your hair is protected is to wear it in a protective style such as braids or twists.
+This will ensure that the right amount of moisture will stay locked in your hair, to keep your afro hair healthy, moisturised and frizz-free.

 Protective styles are great, as they can also be worn out if you want to let your hair down and have fun later at night.

-8. Use Deep Conditioners & Leave in Conditioners to Grow Natural Hair Fast – 4B & 4C Hair / Black African Hair / Afro Hair / Curly Hair
+How To Grow Natural Hair: Tip 10 – Use Deep Conditioners & Leave in Conditioners to Grow Natural Hair Fast

-When I finally figured what ingredients my natural hair was better suited to, I was then able to create not only a deep conditioner, but an everyday leave-in conditioner for my natural African hair.
-Click here some deep conditioning treatments for natural hair growth that I recommend.
+When I finally figured what ingredients my natural hair was better suited to, I was then able to create not only a deep conditioner but an everyday leave-in conditioner for my natural African hair.
+Click here for more information on making deep conditioner for natural hair growth.

-If your hair is breaking or damaged we advise to use a hot oil treatment for natural hair growth in black hair.
-I recommend trying the Moringa and Honey oil treatment, which can help in the long run to grow natural hair fast.
-Click here for the full recipe.
+If your hair is breaking or damaged we advise to use a hot oil treatment for fast natural hair growth.
+I recommend trying the Moringa and Honey oil treatment, which can help in the long run to grow your natural hair fast.

 Applying hot oil treatment on Black African hair is a great way to protect the ends of hair.
 The ends of your hair receive the least oil, so they are usually the most damaged and dried out part of the hair.
 They are more prone to getting damaged which is why you should take extra measures to protect them.
-Hot oil treatments are a great way to control frizz on natural hair.
-Read more about frizz control on natural hair.
+Click to read more about Hot oil treatments for natural hair growth.
+Also, read more about frizz control on natural hair.

 Since it takes time for the scalps natural oils to make its way from the root of your hair to the ends, you can supply the additional oil your natural hair needs using high-quality organic oils.